wendahere/JAWS/Sean.md

 v) After that is done, type in ```esptool.py --chip esp32 --port /dev/ttyUSB0 write_flash -z 0x1000 (firmware file name)``` if you are a mac user and ```esptool.py --chip esp32 --port COM(port number) write_flash -z 0x1000 (firmware file name, need to path it)``` . vi)After that it will download the programe and now you have micropython on your ESP32!!!
 # Week 5
+## Reflection
-Today it was a break week cause of some misunderstandings but our lecturer gave us some insights about power sources and how would you supply the power.
+Today it was a break week cause of some misunderstandings but our lecturer gave us some insights about power sources and how would you supply the power. so here's what i learnt doing class
 -Fan In (Number of inputs a logic gate can handle) & Fan Out (Number of gate inputs that the output of a logic gate drives)

 -Two Options for ESP32 Devices: